 Tokyo is Japan’s capital city and is always full of life.
 It is best experienced when going for a week, since there are just so many things to do and see, but sometimes you just don’t have much time.
 Therefore I created this planning for spending 48 hour in Tokyo, so you will at least experience some of the biggest highlights!

 When to go

 The summers in Tokyo are hot and humid, with its rain-season and typhoon warnings.
 Therefore fall and spring are the best choices.
 When you intend on going during spring I suggest avoiding the national holiday “Golden Week”, which is the first week of May.
 During this week Japan shuts down completely.
 Every single person has free from work and since free days are already pretty rare, people go massively traveling with their family.
 So it would be better to avoid big cities around this time.
-Not sure what to pack?
-Check out this post!

 Where to stay